CHAPTER THIRTY-THREE—LEADS

 Richard and Eve nodded in dismal agreement.

-“Do you think it was Lawrence who set this up, or could it have been Henry?”
+“Do you think it was Lawrence who set this up, or could it have been Alice?”
 Richard said.
 “Or maybe Michael took the initiative all on his own later on?”
 He considered the photo of all three Bensons.
 “Sesame, while we work on your body today, can you see if you can find where the Bensons ended up after the fallout with Larkspur?”

 “On it,” Sesame said.